Dr. Alice Marie Powell - The Vicksburg Post

 Dr. Alice Marie Powell

-Dr. Alice Marie Powell passed away of natural causes on Jan 6th, 2021.
-She was born May 3rd, 1938 in Drew, MS to the late Nathaniel and Carrie Conley.
+Dr. Alice Marie Powell passed away of natural causes on Jan.
+6, 2021.
+She was born May 3, 1938 in Drew, Miss., to the late Nathaniel and Carrie Conley.
 The daughter of sharecroppers, she grew up to be a true trailblazer.
 After graduating high school as valedictorian, she attended Jackson State University on scholarship.
 She earned her bachelor’s degree in 1960.
 She continued on to earn her master’s degree from Michigan State University in 1965 and a Ph.D. in microbiology from Marquette University.

 Dr. Powell accepted a position at Alcorn State University where she would go on to become the Chairperson of the Biology Department.
 She taught both undergraduate and graduate students while performing groundbreaking research bringing in millions in research grants to the university.